mrshll1001/ocds-sample-frameworks-data/README.md

  The buyer is also added to the `parties` array with the appropriate role, in this case *East Ayrshire*:

 > **Parties Array**
-> The contract release representing the Direct Call-Off has the following update to the `parties` array.
+> The contract release representing the direct call-off has the following update to the `parties` array.
  ```json
 {
   "parties": [